 In the 1700s, after years of bickering over what would become the symbol of The United States of America, Congress finally agreed on the bald eagle in 1789.
 While Benjamin Franklin argued in favor of the turkey, the bald eagle was chosen for a few reasons.
 One, they were Indigenous to North America.
-And two, worldwide eagles were symbols of highly respected qualities, including courage, strength, and immortality.
-But probably most important – eagles also symbolized freedom, which was the foundation of why the U.S. was started: people wanted to live freely from persecution.
+And two, worldwide the eagle symbolized highly respected qualities, including courage, strength, and immortality.
+But probably most important – the eagles also symbolizes freedom, which was the foundation of why the U.S. was started: People wanted to live freely from persecution.

-The ancient Aztecs were somewhat nomadic until the 14th century.
-According to Aztec legend, their patron god, Huitzilpochtli, told a priest that their wandering would end and that they would found a magnificent city in a place where an eagle rested on a cactus.
+The Aztecs were somewhat nomadic until the 14th century.
+According to Aztec legends, their patron god, Huitzilpochtli, told a priest that their wandering would end and that they would found a magnificent city in a place where an eagle rested on a cactus.

 This vision did materialize in the middle of Lake Texcoco, and the area became the center of Aztec civilization.
 The village of Tenochtitlan eventually became the historic center of Mexico City.